fossabot/Discord-Discrim-Seeker/README.md

 # Join our community for questions!

-You are always welcome to join our community:
+You are always able to join our community:

 - Discord: [9XSktUe](https://discord.gg/9XSktUe)